I’m introspecting on this massive irony of why we want to go to Heaven, knowing that all pain and suffering will end…yet, we don’t want to die.

 Perhaps I can make peace with that.
 To accept because of how we were created by God, we will always have the instinct of love, and the pain of separation.

-While I’ll persist and pray for his healing, I’ll claim my peace in having the most significant promise—when it’s our time to go, Heaven is waiting with a place for us.
+While I’ll persist and pray for the healing of his cancer, I’ll claim my peace in having the most significant promise—when it’s our time to go, Heaven is waiting with a place for us.

 Thus, the need to learn to trust God knows what is best, and when the time comes—pray for the peace to let go.